 How to Get Poop Stains Out of Your Carpet

 It doesn't matter how hard you've tried – the poop stain just won't come clean.
 Let's face it, poop stains in your carpet become an eye sore and can even pose a health risk.
-Whether you're sharing your home with a new baby or a new puppy, read through these simple steps from ServiceMaster Clean to find out how to get poop stains out of carpet, so that you can have a happy home again.
+Whether you're sharing your home with a new baby or a new puppy, read through these simple steps from ServiceMaster Clean to find out how to get pet and baby poop stains out of carpet, so that you can have a happy home again.

 - Don't let the stain sit.
 Try to pick up as much of the waste as possible as fast as you can, to avoid letting the stain set in and do permanent damage to your carpet.

 - Scrape off any excess poop from the carpet fibers.
 Try to use a moist paper towel or baby wipe and pinch the carpet fibers to pick up as much material as you can.

 - Mix a cleaning solution of two cups cool water, one tablespoon of liquid non-bleach dish soap and one tablespoon white vinegar.
 Make sure the dish soap is completely free of bleach before you use it to avoid lightening or discoloring your carpet.
 Caution: Before trying any stain remover on your carpet, always test a small, inconspicuous area with the solution or cleaner to avoid permanently damaging or staining high-traffic sections of your carpet.
 Apply the cleaning solution and look for color fastness (fading or running dye) and any other type of fiber damage.